skillrepos/ollama-intro/labs.md

 <br><br>

-4. `/api/generate` has no memory. `/api/chat` takes a *messages* array instead - let's ask the **same question twice**, once cold and once with a conversation in front of it.
+4. The `/api/generate` endpoint we were using has no memory.
+Another endpoint, `/api/chat`, takes a *messages* array instead which serves as "memory".
+Let's ask the **same question twice**, once cold and once with a conversation in front of it.

 ```
 curl -sS http://localhost:11434/api/chat -d '{